GeilerGuenther69420/Gruppe69-E3FI1-Projekt/README.md

 # Gruppe69-E3FI1-Projekt
-# GeilerGuenther69420 ia a big gea
+# GeilerGuenther69420 is a big gea
 # PrestigeGamer